CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 78.2.sec=The authorities involved in the application of this Regulation pursuant to paragraph 1 shall request only data that is strictly necessary for the assessment of the {_risk} posed by {_AI_systems} and for the exercise of their powers in accordance with this Regulation and with Regulation (EU) 2019/1020.
 They shall put in place adequate and effective cybersecurity measures to protect the security and confidentiality of the information and data obtained, and shall delete the data collected as soon as it is no longer needed for the purpose for which it was obtained, in accordance with applicable Union or national law.

-78.3.1.sec=Without prejudice to paragraphs 1 and 2, information exchanged on a confidential basis between the national competent authorities or between national competent authorities and the Commission shall not be disclosed without prior consultation of the originating {_national_competent_authority} and the {_deployer} when high-{_risk} {_AI_systems} referred to in point 1, 6 or 7 of Annex III are used by {_law_enforcement}, border control, immigration or asylum authorities and when such disclosure would jeopardise public and national security interests.
+78.3.1.sec=Without prejudice to paragraphs 1 and 2, information exchanged on a confidential basis between the national competent authorities or between national competent authorities and the Commission shall not be disclosed without prior consultation of the originating {_national_competent_authority} and the {_deployer} when high-{_risk} {_AI_systems} referred to in point 1, 6 or 7 of Annex {Annex.III.Xnum} are used by {_law_enforcement}, border control, immigration or asylum authorities and when such disclosure would jeopardise public and national security interests.
 This exchange of information shall not cover {_sensitive_operational_data} in relation to the activities of {_law_enforcement}, border control, immigration or asylum authorities.

-78.3.2.sec=When the {_law_enforcement}, immigration or asylum authorities are {_providers} of high-{_risk} {_AI_systems} referred to in point 1, 6 or 7 of Annex III, the technical documentation referred to in Annex IV shall remain within the premises of those authorities.
+78.3.2.sec=When the {_law_enforcement}, immigration or asylum authorities are {_providers} of high-{_risk} {_AI_systems} referred to in point 1, 6 or 7 of Annex {Annex.III.Xnum}, the technical documentation referred to in Annex {Annex.IV.Xnum} shall remain within the premises of those authorities.
 Those authorities shall ensure that the market surveillance authorities referred to in Article {Article.74.Xnum}(8) and (9), as applicable, can, upon request, immediately access the documentation or obtain a copy thereof.
 Only staff of the {_market_surveillance_authority} holding the appropriate level of security clearance shall be allowed to access that documentation or any copy thereof.

 78.3.=[G/Z/paras/s2]